Shalini24Kanna/P-DAC_INTERNSHIP/README.md

 ## 8.Future Works
-Conventional 9Bit and 10Bit simulations will be updated.

 Layout of 10Bit Potentiometer DAC.
 The design for the new implementation can be modify and the results for both designs can be compared